 Many trios who posess or somehow acquire hairstyles (or the equivalent) reminiscent of the Stooges'.

-Short Circuit includes a brief appearance by Numbers Two, Three and Four, sent out to retrieve Number Five.
+Short Circuit includes a brief appearance by Numbers One, Two, and Three, sent out to retrieve Number Five.
 "Johnny" reprograms them after a battle and they re-appear before their controllers engaging in Stooge-like shenanigans.

-During the "Beware the Creeper" episode of Batman The Animated Series, the Joker's henchmen-of-the-episode sported Stooge-like haircuts, and the bald one even engaged in Curly-like self-face-slapping.
+During the "Beware the Creeper" episode of Batman: The Animated Series, the Joker's henchmen-of-the-episode sported Stooge-like haircuts, and the bald one even engaged in Curly-like self-face-slapping.
 They were even named "Moe, Lar, and Curl".